 New Play Development Initiatives at the Huntington

 The Huntington Theatre Company has produced over 100 New England, American, or world premieres since its founding in 1982.
 Our endeavors to develop new works and plays for the American theatre have expanded considerably since 2004 with the opening of the Calderwood Pavilion at the Boston Center for the Arts.
 The Wimberly Theatre serves as Huntington's venue for new works and provides an intimate, warm environment in which to nurture them.

 The Huntington's new play development initiatives also include:

 - Huntington Playwriting Fellows Program: the Huntington Playwriting Fellows — a group of local playwrights to whom we dedicate financial and artistic resources to help them in the writing of new plays — participate in the daily life of the theatre with events as varied as mainstage audience discussions, and guest-speaking at programs, special events, and board meetings.
-Every two years, four local playwrights are chosen to participate and are allowed to focus on honing their craft.
+Every two years, a new cohort is chosen to participate.

-- Breaking Ground Festival: Breaking Ground is the Huntington's new play development program, including staged readings and more.
+- Breaking Ground Reading Series : Breaking Ground is the Huntington's new play development program, including staged readings and more.
 This program brings national writers into partnership with the Huntington and promotes the work of local playwrights to the larger community.
 Over the last seven years, Breaking Ground plays have gone on to appear on Huntington stages, and at theatres across the country, as well as internationally.

 - Summer Workshops: In 2012, the Huntington launched the Summer Workshop, a two-week new work retreat culminating in public readings of the plays in development.
 The Workshop is modeled after the Sundance Theatre Lab and is an extension of the Huntington’s Playwriting Fellows program and Breaking Ground Reading Series.